aclark4life/python-packages-doc/github-service.rst

 - Follow the :ref:`introduction` instructions.

-- On the Python Package Index, authorize pythonpackages.com to act on your behalf as explained here: http://blog.aclark.net/2012/08/07/pythonpackages-com-using-pypis-oauth1-support-to-register-and-upload-packages/ (``pythonpackages.com -> Dashboard -> Manage accounts -> PyPI -> Authorize``).
+- On the Python Package Index, authorize pythonpackages.com to act on your behalf, as explained here: http://blog.aclark.net/2012/08/07/pythonpackages-com-using-pypis-oauth1-support-to-register-and-upload-packages/ (``pythonpackages.com -> Dashboard -> Manage accounts -> PyPI -> Authorize``).

 - On GitHub, configure the PythonPackage service to be ``Active`` on any repository that contains a Python package you would like to release (``Repo -> Admin -> Service Hooks -> PythonPackages -> [*] Active``).